0xdevalias/devalias.net/_posts/2018-04-29-usb-reverse-engineering-down-the-rabbit-hole.md

 ## <a name="link-dump"></a>Link Dump

-After all of that.. there is only one little link left in my linkdump, and from memory, I think it was the post that started this cascading flow of rabbitholes.
+After all of that.. there is only one little link left in my linkdump, and from memory, I think it was the one that started this cascading flow of rabbitholes.
 Not really anything to see here that we haven't already covered, but for posterity:

 * https://electronics.stackexchange.com/questions/4180/reverse-engineering-usb-signals

 ## <a name="conclusion"></a>Conclusion

 Well.. that got longer than I expected!
-What originally started out as me wanting to dump a few links I was collecting as I read into this subject, we seem to have ended up with a rough reference guide to getting started on AllTheThings(tm) relating to USB reverse engineering and associated hardware hacking.
+What originally started out as me wanting to dump a few links I was collecting as I read into this subject, **we seem to have ended up with a rough reference guide to getting started on AllTheThings(tm) relating to USB reverse engineering and associated hardware hacking.**

 While this post by itself isn't going to give you all the answers, hopefully it's given you enough of a base that you can branch out and dig deeper into the aspects that interest you.
-And when you do?
-Let me know what you build/break/discover!
+And when you do, let me know what you build/break/discover!

 Was there something I missed?
 A new shiny piece of hardware?
 An amazing program?
-Maybe you have some awesome techniques to share, or just a story about what you've been able to do with this newfound knowledge?
+Maybe you have some awesome techniques to share?
+Or just a story about what you've been able to do with this newfound knowledge?
 I'd love to hear from you in the comments below!